khliland/HDANOVA/README.md

 _Analysis of Variance for High-Dimensional Data_
  _- Applications in Life, Food and Chemical Sciences_

-To be published by Wiley in 2025.
+To be published by Wiley in Autumn 2025.

 ## Contents
 - Main methods: